ANPRM for Revision to Common Rule

 Changes under consideration would ensure the highest standards of protections for human subjects involved in research, while enhancing effectiveness of oversight

-The U.S. Department of Health and Human Services has announced that the federal government is contemplating various ways of enhancing the regulations overseeing research on human subjects.
+In July, 2011, the U.S. Department of Health and Human Services announced that the federal government is contemplating various ways of enhancing the regulations overseeing research on human subjects.
 Before making changes to the regulations – which have been in place since 1991 and are often referred to as the Common Rule – the government is seeking the public’s input on an array of issues related to the ethics, safety, and oversight of human research.
-The changes under consideration can be found in an Advance Notice of Proposed Rulemaking (ANPRM), Human Subjects Research Protections: Enhancing Protections for Research Subjects and Reducing Burden, Delay, and Ambiguity for Investigators, published in the July 25 Federal Register.
+The changes under consideration can be found in an ANPRM, Human Subjects Research Protections: Enhancing Protections for Research Subjects and Reducing Burden, Delay, and Ambiguity for Investigators, published in the July 25, 2011 Federal Register.
 The proposed changes are designed to strengthen protections for human research subjects.

 - Read the ANPRM online.
 (PDF 286KB)